remidinishanth/distributed_systems/google_chubby/chubby.md

 ### Coarse-Grained Lock
-* Locks a set of related objects with a single lock.
+> Locks a set of related objects with a single lock.

+A Coarse-Grained Lock is a single lock that covers many objects.
+It not only simplifies the locking action itself but also frees you from having to load all the members of a group in order to lock them.

 ### Google Chubby - Distributed lock manager